 Last Day of School will be Tuesday May 27th

-Students of the Week: Students of the Week are Tierney Mathews, James O'Neal, and Karly Vickers.
+Students of the Week: Students of the week are Maci Biser and Amy Moore.

 Student Council: Applications for 2014-2015 High School Student Council are available in the office.

 Any student in grades 8 through 11 who is interested in being a student council representative should complete an application and return to Mrs. Claypoole or Mrs. Scruggs by Friday, April 25th.
 Please see Mrs. Scruggs if you have any questions

 Basketball: Open Gym for Girls basketball Thursday from 6:30 to 8.
 Grades 7-11.